basho/basho_docs/content/riak/ts/1.4.0/using/security/sources-management.md

 [cross-site-scripting](http://en.wikipedia.org/wiki/Cross-site_scripting)
 (XSS) and
 [request-forgery](http://en.wikipedia.org/wiki/Cross-site_request_forgery)
 attacks, Riak TS performs [secure referer checks](http://en.wikipedia.org/wiki/HTTP_referer) by default.
-Those checks make it impossible to serve data directly from Riak.
+Those checks make it impossible to serve data directly from Riak TS.
 To disable those checks, set the `secure_referer_check` parameter to `off`.

-If you are using [certificate-based authentication](/riak/kv/2.1.4/using/security/managing-sources/#certificate-based-authentication), Riak TS will check the certificate revocation list (CRL) of connecting clients' certificate by default.
+If you are using [certificate-based authentication](#certificate-based-authentication), Riak TS will check the certificate revocation list (CRL) of connecting clients' certificate by default.
 To disable this behavior, set the `check_crl` parameter to
 `off`.

 ## Authentication Sources